oasis-tcs/ubl/README.md

   - save the resulting high-res PNG file into the [`art`]( art ) directory
   - copy the high-res PNG file into the [`htmlart`]( htmlart ) directory
   - using [ GIMP ]( https://www.gimp.org/ ) or some other pixel image manipulation tool, scale the [`htmlart`]( htmlart ) copy to be a maximum of 750 pixels (or proportionally smaller) and 96 DPI

+## Producing results

+Every `git push` to the repository triggers the GitHub Action execution of [`build-github.sh`](build-github.sh) to invoke whichever set of results is needed.
+The action takes about 25 minutes of processing on GitHub to create all of the artefacts.
+The resulting ZIP is about 160Mb and when unzipped provides the two archive and distribution ZIP files with the results.
+Editors post these results as-is to Kavi.
+OASIS TC Administration posts the distribution package to the https://docs.oasis-open.org/ubl OASIS web site.

 ## Preview results